kwobny/Old-Robotics-Repo/README.md

 A wait callback of value 0 is no callback

+When modifying any of the values in the individual motor buffers, always do it with the intent of syncing the motors right after the action occurs.
+Do this so that individual motor buffer values stay consistant with the universal buffer.

 # Todos for Todos:
 Create an algorithm to isolate lintrans component from any set of buffer values, for the wait for displacement.